 If MC and the system device should transfer and process system sensitive data, confidential data, or system critical commands, the data traffic should be protected from being captured or altered during the transmission between MC and this device.
 MC and the system device should be able to negotiate encryption parameters for each session.
 It is recommended that MC initiates a device attestation procedure before setting up encrypted communication with this device.

-For setting up a secure session, refer to SPDM Specification (v1.1.0, §95) [32].
+For setting up a secure session, see [5] (SPDM v1.1.0 § 95).

-For secure message format, refer to Secure Messages Using SPDM Specification (v1.0.0, §50) [34].
+For secure message format, see [5] (SPDM v1.0.0 § 50).